openlattice/openlattice-help-site-old/_guides/integrations-3.md

 name: "<Name of integration for recordkeeping only (not stored anywhere in tables).>"
 description: "<Description for recordkeeping (not stored anywhere in tables).>"
 datasources:
-- name: <The name of the remote database>
+- name: <the name of the remote database>
   url: "<the url to the client-side server>"
   username: "<username for entry to client-side server>"
   password: "<password to client-side server>"
   driver: org.postgresql.Driver
   fetchSize: <a parameter that dictates how many rows are written in to OpenLattice at a time>
 destinations:
-- name: <The name of the local database>
+- name: <the name of the local database>
   url: "jdbc:postgresql://atlas.openlattice.com:30001/YOUR_DATABASE_NAME_HERE?ssl=true&sslmode=require"
   driver: org.postgresql.Driver
   username: "<your_username to your OpenLattice database>"